Headaches make up one of the most common conditions that we see at the Fremantle Chiropractor.

 1. Tension Headaches

-- Also by tension in the muscles of the neck, shoulders & jaw
+They can be caused by emotional or physical stress.
+As well as tension in the muscles of the neck, shoulders & jaw.

-- Tension headaches are best managed by addressing stress triggers, diet and function of the neck joints & muscles (posture, exercise, habits)
+Tension headaches are best managed by addressing stress triggers, diet and improving function of the neck joints & muscles (posture, exercise, habits)

 2. Cervical (Cervicogenic) Headaches